seedli/todolist/README.md

 Their default password are **Truck123**

-Users with ADMIN role can do any manipulation of the funtions of this application.
+Users with **ADMIN** role can do any manipulation of the funtions of this application.

-Normal USER can view the user list, chenge the password of their owned, view the lists belong to them or have been shared with them, and update the items.
+Normal **USER** can view the user list, chenge the password of their owned, view the lists belong to them or have been shared with them, and update their items.

 ### API Examples
 #### Get user list